Here's what you should pack for beach trips to treat a jellyfish sting.

 “I would never do that,” you might have thought to yourself, cringing at the idea of anyone pointing their stream in the direction of your arm or leg.

 Jellyfish are one of the most beautiful and wondrous creatures to look at, appearing as if they floated right out of a Dr. Seuss book.
-Despite their sheer bodies with dangling, colorful tentacles, these sea creatures can pose a big threat to humans.
+Despite their sheer bodies with dangling, colorful tentacles, these sea creatures can sometimes pose a big threat to humans.

-The real risk to humans is not necessarily from the venom itself, but from our reactions to them.
+The real risk to humans is not necessarily from the venom itself, but from your reactions to them.
 Most fatalities from jellyfish stings come from drowning after being stung (due to the paralyzing effect) or from having an allergic reaction to the jellyfish venom.

 Many jellyfish stings simply hurt, but some can be fatal, according to the U.S. National Library of Medicine.
 These jellyfish contain powerful venom that is more likely to cause serious reactions and even death: